karanverma-23/dedup-mcp/README.md

 }
 ```

-This is the contract Tarun's Exemption Workflow agent consumes:
+This is the contract a downstream Exemption Workflow consumer expects:
 - Auto-exempt the `duplicate_issue_ids` of each `HIGH`-tier group
-- Open Slack thread per group at MEDIUM tier for human review
+- Open a Slack thread per group at MEDIUM tier for human review
-- Ignore LOW-tier review candidates by default
+- Ignore LOW-tier review candidates by default; opt in via `group_threshold="LOW"` for sibling-package noise reduction

 ## Citations / source links